-The Super 11 Committee received input from other FWAA members and others who covered college football during the 2016 season.
+The Super 11 Committee received input from other FWAA members and others who covered college football during the 2017 season.

 In January 2009, the FWAA formed the first Super 11 Committee.
 The concept has been supported and endorsed by the College Sports Information Directors of America (CoSIDA), many of whom are members of the FWAA.
 The FWAA has awarded 56 different schools in this program over the years.